dyvenia/viadot/docs/user_guide/adding_prefect_flow.md

-Let's assume that we've finished adding our source `PostgresSQL`.
-We want to use it in our flow `postgressql_to_adls`.
+Let's assume that we've finished adding our source `PostgreSQL`.
+We want to use it in our flow `postgresql_to_adls`.
 This flow will take a table from the PostgreSQL database using our previously defined source and upload it to the Azure Data Lake.
 We will have to create a task that will take our data from the PostgreSQL database and put it into flow, where the task sending data to the Azure Data Lake already exists.